joshhornby/joshhornby.github.io/_posts/2026-03-03-the-tech-lead-trap.md

 The question to ask yourself: am I still growing?

 Performance can continue long after growth stops.
-Comfort can coexist with stagnation.
+You can be comfortable and stuck at the same time.
 So the question isn't whether you're still good at your job.
 It's whether you're still getting better.

-Are you learning?
 Are you being challenged?
-Are you better this year than last year?
-Will you be better next year than this year?
+Are you better this year than you were last year?

 If the answer is no, you're in the trap.
-And the only way out is to acknowledge it and do something different.
+And the only way out is to admit it and do something different.

 My colleague who spent eight years at the same level eventually moved to a Staff engineer role at a different company.
 The transition was hard.
-He'd atrophied in ways he hadn't noticed.
+He'd gone rusty in ways he hadn't noticed.
 But within a year, he was learning again, challenged again, growing again.

 The trap isn't permanent.
 But escaping it requires you to notice you're in it.